-On success, the function should return the number of bytes read; a returned value of 0 indicates that no data was read and that the end of file has been reached.
-On error, the function should return $(size_t)-1$ to abort the decoding process.
+On success, the function should write at most buflen bytes to buffer, and return the number of bytes written; a returned value of 0 indicates that no data was produced and that the end of file has been reached.
+On error, the function should return (size_t)-1 to abort the decoding process.